Janzert/fictionario/index.md

 "Don't worry, we'll have everyone agree to not talk about information we haven't already released."

+And besides, he realised, the few days they have at the party won't be enough time to get through all of the content anyway.

 And so it was arranged.
 The developer spent several weeks polishing the expansion to a state he felt comfortable showing off.
 He had built in what he estimated to be roughly two hundred and fifty hours of delightful automation challenges, each more intricate than the last, a grand journey that would take players from their humble starting planet to the very edge of the solar system, like a clockwork universe designed by someone who had never quite grasped the concept of "easy mode."

 The day of the LAN party arrived with all the pomp and circumstance that Marketing could muster on a budget that had already been mostly spent on ergonomic chairs and premium coffee.
 Forty of the game's most celebrated content creators arrived, each carrying the sort of gaming equipment that suggested they took their virtual conveyor belts very seriously indeed.
 The developer had arranged for them to be split into four groups, which seemed like a reasonable way to manage such a crowd.
 What he hadn't quite anticipated was that Marketing had, with their characteristic efficiency in matters best left to chance, managed to place all ten of the game's most notorious optimization enthusiasts in the same group.